learn-something-new/functional-programming/memoization/README.md

 you are limited to how much of the concept you can leverage.
 Next is an example in Haskell that makes use of State Maps and Monads to optimize the memoization.

-Since Haskell is a functional language, not Object Orientated, we use a class like our above example.
+Since Haskell is a functional language, not Object Orientated, we don't use a class like our above example.
 Instead we a function that manages our State Map, and a type of wrapper function around `times` called `timesM` that accepts a monad and by itself stores some pre-calculated results.

-The real bulk of this code lives in `memoizeM` which looks complicated, however broken down it is fairly straight forward.
-The general idea is this function accepts a function(in this case `timesM`) and Show types, then returns a function that very similarly accepts two Show types and returns one.

-Here is a better breakdown:

-Input:

-    ((Show -> Show -> StateMap (Show Show)) -> (Show -> Show -> StateMap (Show Show)))

-Output:

-    (Show -> Show -> Show)

-Now as I mentioned, we are passing in `timesM`, as well as two integers.
-Using monads and a maybe statement we can first check if this exists in our map, and if not we work through evaluating it and storing it in our map.

 ```haskell
 -- times is a simple function that accepts two numbers and multiplies them